sarowarahmed/Predicting-Kolkata-House-Price/README.md

 # 🏠 Predicting Kolkata House Price

-This is a Machine Learning App for predicting the House Prices in Kolakata.
+This is a Machine Learning App for predicting the House Prices in Kolkata.

 ## Demo App